processing/p5.js-web-editor/README.md

 AWS_SECRET_KEY=<your-aws-secret-key>
 S3_BUCKET=<your-s3-bucket>
 ```
 Or, if you don't want to do that, just ask me to send you mine.
+Refer to [this gist](https://gist.github.com/catarak/70c9301f0fd1ac2d6b58de03f61997e3) for creating an S3 bucket for testing, or if you don't want to do that, I will send you my AWS credentials.
 5. `$ npm run build`
 6. `$ npm run start:prod`